nuc134r/CinemaTicketOffice/README.md

   * It generates controls dynamically
   * Every seat control is a styled checkbox
 * Project structure
-* Quick start wizard (because my teacher didn't manage to prepare database and compile the project)
+* Quick start wizard (because my teacher didn't manage to set up database and compile the project)

 # Screenshots